soundharramsay/GSEA_analysis/README.md

 GSEA

-Input – DESEQ normalized  text format
+Input – DESEQ normalized  text format (works only with text format)
 ## use excel
 ###  split and keep on gene name ENSG00000244171.4|PBX2P1
 ### save in .tab delimited txt format